bruno-casteleiro/repo-activity-score/README.md

-# Repository Activity Scoring Algorithm
+# repo-activity-score

-The `solution.go` algorithm calculates a repository activity score (0-100) for each repository based on a dataset of GitHub commit data.
+The `solution.go` program calculates a repository activity score (0-100) based on a provided dataset of GitHub commit data.
 The score measures the overall level of development activity by combining three independent dimensions of work: frequency, magnitude, and consistency.

 ## Algorithm Design